 Before you hire a private investigator, know they are employed by you.
 Ensure they are properly insured before hiring them to work on your case.
-If not, damages could fall on you if they cause damage to a property of get hurt on the job.
+If not, damages could fall on you if they cause damage to property or get hurt on the job.
 Additionally, most states require those practicing investigative services to be licensed and bonded.
 You can ask to see a copy of your investigator’s license and you should be suspicious if they refuse.
-Also make sure they have the right experience.
+Also, make sure they have the right experience.
 Most private investigators have military, law enforcement, or security backgrounds that aid them in providing accurate results.

 Use the search utility on the top of this page or select from a state listed below to find a private investigator, or give us a call at (888) 997-4669.